arhyth/bankxgo/README.md

 - [ ] middleware to check if email and acctID belong to the same account
 - [ ] middleware/s to validate email and acctID in valid formats
 - [ ] tests
-- [ ] configuration for currencies and decimal precision
 - [ ] configuration for system accounts
 - [ ] tests
 - [ ] tests